Skip to content

 As your drone script grows, your code will become complex and long.
 The Module System helps you stay organized by splitting code into multiple files.

-2. .laum (Module): A helper script.
-It doesn’t run on its own; it must be called by a .lau file.
+2. .laum (Lau Module): A helper library.
+It doesn’t do anything on its own; it only runs when called (req) by the main script.

 return a + b